esscorp/gphone/README.md

 * Phone numbers should be displayed to users in international format.

 ## View Helpers

-There are three view helpers:
-* **format** - which formats phone numbers in either E164 or INTERNATIONAL format.
-* **viewer** - which converts from E164 to INTERNATIONAL format.
-* **dialer** - which converts from E164 to INTERNATIONAL format and wraps in a link.

 Use format to format phone numbers.
 ```handlebars